bainsy88/Ibm-Containers-Labs-Denmark/3-Container-Group-Scaling-and-Recoverability.md

 HOME = /root
   ```

 2. We are primarily interested in the `HOSTNAME`.
-A container recovery group automatically creates a load balancer and load balances amongst these different instances.
-If you invoke the command repeatedly you must see as many different instances as the size of the container recovery group and no more (in this case three).
+A container group automatically creates a load balancer which distributes requests amongst these different instances.
+If you invoke the command repeatedly you will see as many different instances as the size of the container group and no more (in this case three).

   ```
   $ curl -L spring-boot-$CONTAINER_NAMESPACE.eu-gb.mybluemix.net/env | grep HOSTNAME